ajakaja/ajakaja.github.io/_notes/calculus.md

 So, for whatever reason, that one factor of Laurent series diverges, and thus you get lots of strange behavior in contour integrals.

-By the way, Wikipedia tells me you can generalize Cauchy's integral formula to the Cauchy-Pompeii formula, which is basically just Stokes' theorem in 2d, but pretending to be on complex numbers:
+By the way, Wikipedia tells me you can generalize Cauchy's integral formula to the Cauchy-Pompeiu formula, which is basically just Stokes' theorem in 2d, but pretending to be on complex numbers:

 $$f(a) = \frac{1}{2 \pi i} \oint_{\partial D} \frac{f(z)}{z - a} dz - \frac{1}{\pi} \iint_{D} \frac{\partial_{\bar{z}} f}{z-a} dz \wedge d\bar{z}$$